d1joseph/NFTDex/README.md

 # RaffleNFT
-Frontend UI for an NFT Raffle dapp.
+UI for an NFT Raffle dapp.
 Design inspired by OpenSea.